mapping-commons/lmha-obo-mappings/README.md

 All mappings are in SSSOM format

-They are generated automatically, but using existing xrefs as priors.
-These have high confidence
+They are generated automatically using rdf_matcher, but using existing xrefs as priors.
+These have high confidence, as the assumption is that previously curated xrefs are high quality, but the prior weightings can be altered

 E.g